mas-bandwidth/netcode/STANDARD.md

 This data is variable size but for simplicity is written to a fixed size buffer of 1024 bytes.
 Unused bytes are zero padded.

-Encryption of the private connect token data is performed with the libsodium AEAD primitive *crypto_aead_chacha20poly1305_encrypt* using the following binary data as the _associated data_:
+Encryption of the private connect token data is performed with the libsodium AEAD primitive *crypto_aead_chacha20poly1305_ietf_encrypt* using the following binary data as the _associated data_:

     [version info] (13 bytes)       // "NETCODE 1.00" ASCII with null terminator.
     [protocol id] (uint64)          // 64 bit value unique to this particular game/application
     [expire timestamp] (uint64)     // 64 bit unix timestamp when this connect token expires

 The nonce used for encryption is a 64 bit sequence number that starts at zero and increases with each connect token generated.
+The sequence number is extended by padding high bits with zero to create a 96 bit nonce.

 Encryption is performed on the first 1024 - 16 bytes in the buffer, leaving the last 16 bytes to store the HMAC: